2023 Most Popular Computer Software Applications Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, computer software graduates from Northwest carry an average student debt load of $25,320.

 You’ll be in good company if you decide to attend University of St Thomas Minnesota.
 It ranked #5 on our 2023 Most Popular Computer Software Applications Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Saint Paul, UST MN is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Saint Paul, UST MN is a private not-for-profit college with a medium-sized student population.

-University of Minnesota - Duluth landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree computer software and applications programs.
+University of Minnesota - Duluth came in at #6 in this year’s edition of the Most Popular Computer Software Applications Bachelor’s Degree Schools in the Plains States Region ranking.
 UMN Duluth is a medium-sized public school located in the city of Duluth.

-Full Computer Software & Applications at University of Minnesota - Duluth Report
+Read full report on Computer Software & Applications at University of Minnesota - Duluth

-Capella University did quite well in this year’s ranking of the most popular places for computer software and applications students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Minneapolis, Capella University is a private for-profit school with a fairly large student population.
+Capella University came in at #7 in this year’s edition of the Most Popular Computer Software Applications Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the large city of Minneapolis, Capella University is a private for-profit school with a very large student population.

 Women make up 50% of the computer software majors at the school.